tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 * Enums should come after signals (to be used as export hints???)
 * then constants, exported variables, public, private, and onready variables in that order

+Variables
+: should be declared where used
+* Use locals instead of class members where possible
+* declare locals as close to their first use as possible

+Methods and static function

 ## Static typing in GDScript

 ## GDScript warning system